AlexLipp/weathering-and-provenance/README.md

 ## Code

+The document "data_analysis.html" is an [R-markdown document](https://rmarkdown.rstudio.com/) containing code examples to recreate the analysis described in the data.
+It can be viewed in any browser.

+This document demonstrates in `R` the application of principal component analysis on the dataset of sedimentary rock major element compositions, and the projection of other datasets onto these components.

-The R-markdown document "YYYYYYYYYYYY.Rmd" contains a function written in `R` which calculates the coefficients omega and psi for any major elemental composition (`find_coefficients`) as well as functions to calculate the model residuals (`find_residuals`) and the fitted values (`find_fit`).
-The document also demonstrates the application of principal component analysis on the dataset of sedimentary rock major element compositions.
+It also contains a function written in `R` which calculates the coefficients omega and psi for any major elemental composition (`find_coefficients`) as well as functions to calculate the model residuals (`find_residuals`) and the fitted values (`find_fit`).

-This R-markdown document requires R X.X.X and can be viewed in Rstudio[link].

-If this script is used, please cite the original paper.
+The scripts require R 3.6.1

 ## Data